hbctraining/rnaseq-cb321/lessons/analysis_methods.md

 <img src="../img/deseq_counts_overview.png" width="600">

-## Differential expression analysis
+## Expression data :: Normalization and QC

-**The differential expression analysis steps are shown in the flowchart below in green**. using your tool of interest.
+**The next few steps in the analysis are shown in the flowchart below in green**. using your tool of interest.

 <img src="../img/deseq_workflow_full.png" width="200">

-### Normalization
+### Normalization of count data

 The first step in the DE analysis workflow is count normalization, which is necessary to make accurate comparisons of gene expression between samples.